DEVSENSE/phptools-docs/docs/vscode/Editor/phpdoc.md

 ## PHPDoc Generation

-The PHPDoc block is generated automatically by typing '`/**`' above following constructs:
+The PHPDoc block is generated automatically by typing '`/**`' above the following constructs:

 - function
 - class
 - namespace
 - properties
 - constants

-The generated PHPDoc block contains inferred types, exceptions and lists function's parameters.
+The generated PHPDoc block contains inferred types, exceptions, and lists function parameters.

 ## PHPDoc Type Hints

-Type hints within PHPDoc block are analysed and used for purposes of code completion and type analysis.
+Type hints within PHPDoc comments are analyzed and used for purposes of code completion and type analysis.
 See the sample below for type hinting the parameter `$x` of function `foo`.
 For more details on code completion see [completion documentation](completion).

 ```php
 <?php